-- Diminishing numbers of smaller plants mean that system operators will rely more on big coal plants for flexibility and balancing. - Independent management of three grid companies creates low incentive for these companies to solve transmission cross-border bottlenecks. - Fixed on-grid and end-use electricity prices mean there is no spot market.
-One consequence of this is that there is little incentive for the utilities to provide flexibility to the energy supply and system in form of faster ramping down or reduce minimum production or similar products. - Long-term contracts for electricity trading among regions and provinces mean that both tradable amount and prices are fixed a year ahead; there is no price incentive for system operators to accommodate imports including low-marginal cost renewable energy sources like wind and solar.
+- Diminishing numbers of smaller plants mean that system operators will rely more on big coal plants for flexibility and balancing.

+- Independent management of three grid companies creates low incentive for these companies to solve transmission cross-border bottlenecks.

+- Fixed on-grid and end-use electricity prices mean there is no spot market and hence little incentive for utilities to release spare capacity or to maintain ancillary service units.

+- Long-term contracts for electricity trading among regions and provinces mean that both tradable amount and prices are fixed a year ahead; there is no price incentive for system operators to accommodate imports including low-marginal cost renewable energy sources like wind and solar.